json-api/json-api/format/index.md

 All members which appear in an "attributes object" are considered attributes and may contain any valid JSON value.

+Complex data structures involving JSON objects and arrays are allowed as attribute values.
+However, any object that constitutes or is contained in an attribute **MUST** reserve the `relationships` and `links` members for future use.

 Although has-one foreign keys (e.g. `author_id`) are often stored internally alongside other information to be represented in a resource object, these keys **SHOULD NOT** appear as attributes.
 If relations are provided, they **MUST**